sebelga/promised-hooks/README.md

 ```

 ### post() method
-Adds a middelware to be executed when the method you are targetting is **resolved**.
+Adds a middelware to be executed **after** the method you are targetting is **resolved**.
 If the post middleware fails and rejects the Promise, the original Promise still resolves but the response is converted to an object with 2 properties.

 - result (the result from the targeted method)
 - errorsPostHook <Array> (an array with the errors from any "post" middleware)